-After a loan has been completely repaid, there are three possible changes before the next cycle begins: (i) borrowers may remove themselves from the group or be expelled by group decision; (ii) borrowers may "take a break" and choose not to request a loan but still remain in the group (this outcome can also be enforced by the group); and (iii) borrowers may request a loan amount that is higher by up to 50 percent of their previous loan.
-However, it is important to note that new borrowers cannot join groups after the first cycle.
+After a loan has been completely repaid, there are three possible in-group changes before the next loan cycle begins: (i) borrowers may voluntarily leave the group or be expelled by group decision; (ii) borrowers may take a break and choose not to request a loan but still remain in the group (this outcome can also be enforced by the group); and (iii) individual borrowers may request a loan amount that is up to 50 percent higher than their previous loan.
+However, it is important to note that new borrowers cannot join groups after the first cycle, which means that the original groups remain intact and are only reduced via voluntary or involuntary attrition.
 Also, if borrowers decide to take a break for one (or more) loan(s), they are still expected to help repay defaulters' loans if they want to receive loans as part of the group in the future.

-2The Paraguayan currency is Guaraníes; the exchange rate at the time was about 1 PGY =\$0.00017.
+2The Paraguayan currency is the guaraní; the exchange rate at the time was about 1 PGY = U.S. 0.00017.
 All conversions in the paper use this rate.

-The participants in the Bancomunal program are all women from the lower economic strata of Paraguayan society.
-However, their characteristics vary widely, as can be seen in the top two panels of Table 1.
-The mean age of our participants was 37 years, but the women varied in age between 17 and 60.
-While a few of our participants had graduated from high school and even attended college, well over half (57 percent) stopped their education after primary school.
+The Bancomunal program participants are all women from the lower economic strata of Paraguayan society.
+However, their characteristics vary widely, as can be seen in the top two panels of table 1.
+The mean age of our participants was 37 years, but the women varied in age between 17 and 60 years.
+While a few of our participants had graduated from high school and even attended college, well over half (57 percent) had no more than a primary school education.
 Lastly, 60 percent of our participants were married, although long-term cohabitation without a formal marriage is also common in Paraguay.

 Considering their socio-economic characteristics, 26 percent of our participants classify themselves as the "head of the household."
-The minimum monthly income in the sample is only 100,000 PGY (about \$17), while the maximum is over 6 million PGY.
-Median monthly income in the study is 1.5 million PGY, while the legal minimum monthly salary in Paraguay is about 1 million PGY.
-Given their income, it is no surprise that our participants find it hard to save substantial amounts.
-In fact, while mean savings are 24,650 PGY, more than 80 percent of our participants report having no savings.
+The minimum monthly income in the sample is only 100,000 PGY (about U.S. \$17), while the maximum is over 6 million PGY (about U.S. \$1,020).
+Median monthly income in the study is 1.5 million PGY (about U.S. \$235), while the legal minimum monthly salary in Paraguay is about 1 million PGY (about U.S. \$170).
+Given their low average income, it is no surprise that our participants find it hard to save substantial amounts.
+In fact, while our participants' mean savings are 24,650 PGY (about U.S. \$4), more than 80 percent of our participants report having no savings.

-The women participate in a variety of business activities, though most are small, entrepreneurial efforts run out of the women's homes.
+The women participate in a variety of business activities, though most are small, entrepreneurial efforts run out of their homes.
 Some examples of these ventures include food preparation, delivery, and sales; very small convenience stores/stalls; clothing production; and used clothing sales.
-On average, our participants have between 7 and 8 years of experience in their businesses.
+On average, our participants have between seven and eight years of experience in their businesses.
 Although a few women work for wages in an outside business, they are encouraged to invest their loans in an entrepreneurial effort.
-The women in the study all live in two neighborhoods that are uniformly poor.
+The women participating in the study all live in two neighborhoods that are uniformly poor.
 One is a neighborhood of Asunción, Paraguay's capital and largest city, while the other is farther away and part of a suburb of Asunción.
+A few participants already had active loans from other banks, but most women in these neighborhoods had few formal borrowing opportunities at the time of our study.
+Many participants also borrow regularly from loan sharks at very high interest rates, suggesting that the cost of defaulting on the loan from the Fundación was high.